JesseEmond/blitz-2024-registration/README.md

 - Aiming rockets at moving meteors;
 - Choosing what meteor to aim for before they go off screen, to maximize points;
-- Unpredictability of meteor spawns and splits -- we don't know exactly where meteor splits will go until the parent meteor hit happens and we see the velocities of splits.
+- Unpredictability of meteor spawns and splits -- we don't know exactly where meteor splits will go until the original meteor hit happens and we see the velocities of splits.

 I started off with a Python bot that aims ahead at moving meteors, prioritizing